 In 1974, they purchased the first 500 acres of what would eventually be Iott Seed Farms in Kalkaska.
 For several years, they – mostly Ralph – “commuted” 250 miles during planting and harvest season while Dennis (Ralph’s oldest son) and several friends and cousins stayed in Kalkaska to take care of the farm during the summer.
 The first several years of potato production in Kalkaska were for the Frito Lay chip plant in Allen Park.

 In 1978, Ralph and his family moved to Kalkaska and built the first seed potato storage on the farm.
 In 1981, Dennis moved to Kalkaska with his wife, Dawn, and joined the farm.
-Dennis’ younger brother Greg joined the farm in 1992 and married Bonnie five years later.
+Dennis’ younger brother Greg joined the farm in 1992.

 For several years after Ralph’s move north, the farm focused on chip varieties for seed, including Frito Lay seed, and processing potatoes for the two French fry plants in Michigan.
 In 1997, the last fry plant closed, which left the farm at a crossroads.
 The farm needed to add revenue or cut expenses in a serious way.
 That’s when the transition to becoming a full-time seed producer took place.